elvisyjlin/lf2gym/README.md

    sh setup.sh
    ```

-3. Install Python 3 and get all required packages.
+3. Install Python 3 and get all dependencies.

    This project is developed under Python 3.6.2 and has been tested in Python 3.4.0.